-76 30 Engaged Learning Strategies - STEM Curriculum Program (1,000,000) 2 30 Advanced Placement African American Studies Course Expansion Grants (300,000) 32 Heldrich Center for Workforce Development - Teacher Workforce Reporting (350,000) 4 32 Culture and Climate Innovation Grants (2,000,000) 34 NAN Newark Tech World (400,000) 6 34 New Jersey STEM Innovation Fellowship (100,000) 34 Research & Development Council of New Jersey (485,000) 8 34 STEAMpark, Inc Educational Programs (50,000) 40 Unified Sports Program (25,000) 10 40 High Poverty School District Minority Teacher Recruitment Program (750,000) 40 Restorative Justice in Education (P.L.2019, c.412) (PTRF) (500,000) 12 40 School-Based Mental Health Training Grant Program (P.L.2021, c.322) (500,000) 40 Teach for America New Jersey - New Teacher Recruitment (600,000) 14 40 New Jersey Tutoring Corps (1,500,000) 40 BookSmiles (25,000) 16 40 360 Smarter Care - Mental Health Pilot Program (300,000) 18 40 Grants for After School and Summer Activities for At-Risk Children (1,000,000) 0 20 The amour nt hereinabove appropriated for Advance d Placement Exam Fee Waiver shall 22 suppler ment that portion of the Advanced Placement College Board Test Fee Waiver and School nt Exam Fee that is not currently funded 2.4 alify for the Free or Reduced Price Lunch C 2426 shall be The amount hereinabove appropriated for the K-12 Computer Science Education Initiative shall be used exclusively to support approved applications for the expansion and support of professional development of K-12 computer science teachers, and for advanced computer 20 e course offerings as determined by the C 28 district's demonstration of its readiness to implement such a program, subject to the approval of the Director of the Division of Budget and Accounting.
-30 The amoun t hereinabove appropriated for the Liberty Science Center - Educational Services 32 e used to provide educational services to dis is in the science education component of the - 32 olished by law.
-The worself stadent Bearining Standards 34 t hereinabove appropriated for the Governo 36 for the Learning Through Listening programmersey Unit of Learning Ally. if and the Excite Reading Initiative at the From the a amount hereinabove appropriated for High · · · · · · · · · · · · · · · · · · · 38 er Recruitment Program, the Commission ment of Education's efforts to develop and 40 to prov ide funding to eligible organizations that rec cruit, train, and place new teachers, with 42 State. emphasis on minority teachers, in one or n To be eligible to receive a grant under the pro- ogram an organization shall meet certain 11 ons established by the commissioner.
-"High 44 in which the percentage of students who a 2007, c.260 (C.18A:7F-45), is equal to or gr
+30 Advanced Placement/International Baccalaureate Course Expansion Grants (1,000,000) 2 30 Liberty Science Center - Educational Services (1,350,000) 30 Governors's Literacy Initiative (500,000) 4 30 Freehold Township Education Foundation (25,000) 30 HomeWorks Trenton - Capital Improvements (200,000) 6 30 Engaged Learning Strategies - STEM Curriculum Program (1,000,000) 30 Advanced Placement African American Studies Course Expansion Grants (200,000) (300,000) 8 32 Heldrich Center for Workforce Development - Teacher Workforce Reporting (350,000) 32 Culture and Climate Innovation Grants (2,000,000) 10 34 NAN Newark Tech World (400,000) 34 New Jersey STEM Innovation Fellowship (100,000) 12 34 Research & Development Council of New Jersey (485,000) 34 STEAMpark, Inc Educational Programs (50,000) 14 40 Unified Sports Program (25,000) 40 High Poverty School District Minority Teacher Recruitment Program (750,000) 16 40 Restorative Justice in Education (P.L.2019, c.412) (PTRF) (500,000) 40 School-Based Mental Health Training Grant Program (P.L.2021, c.322) (500,000) 18 40 Teach for America New Jersey - New Teacher Recruitment (600,000) 40 New Jersey Tutoring Corps (1,500,000) 20 40 BookSmiles (25,000) 40 360 Smarter Care - Mental Health Pilot Program (300,000) 22 40 Grants for After School and Summer Activities for At-Risk Children (1,000,000) 0 24 The amour nt hereinabove appropriated for Advance d Placement Exam Fee Waiver shall 26 ment that portion of the Advanced Placement College Board Test Fee Waiver and School • 28 alify for the Free or Reduced Price Lunch - 30 shall be at hereinabove appropriated for the K-12 e used exclusively to support approved appressional development of K-12 computer scie olications for the expansion and support 32 science e course offerings as determined by the C de demonstration of its readiness to implement ommissioner of Education based on a 34 of the I Director of the Division of Budget and According the Property of the Liberty ounting.
+36 shall be used to provide educational services to districts with high concentrations of at-risk students in the science education component of the New Jersey Student Learning Standards 38 as estal blished by law.
+40 a grant t hereinabove appropriated for the Governo for the Learning Through Listening program rsey Unit of Learning Ally.

+From the amount hereinabove appropriated for High Poverty School District Minority Teacher Recruitment Program, the Commissioner of Education shall continue the Department of Education's efforts to develop and implement a competitive grant program to provide funding to eligible organizations that recruit, train, and place new teachers, with special emphasis on minority teachers, in one or more high poverty school districts in the State.
+To be eligible to receive a grant under the program an organization shall meet certain conditions established by the commissioner.
+"High poverty school district" means a school district in which the percentage of students who are at-risk pupils, as defined by section 3 of P.L.2007, c.260 (C.18A:7F-45), is equal to or greater than 40 percent.
+From the amount hereinabove appropriated for High Poverty School District Minority Teacher Recruitment Program, the commissioner shall appropriate not less than \$250,000 to an organization that, in addition to the criteria stated above, also provides at least two years of direct coaching for teachers and does not accept tuition or fees from teachers to participate in the program.
+The organization shall also demonstrate a history of being able to place minority teachers in high poverty districts.